Takeshi Kovacs

-Takeshi Lev Kovacs is the protagonist in the books Altered Carbon, Broken Angels, and Woken Furies by Richard K. Morgan, which take place in or around the 26th century.
+Takeshi Lev Kovacs is the protagonist in the books Altered Carbon (2002), Broken Angels (2003), and Woken Furies (2005) by Richard K. Morgan, which take place in or around the 26th century.

 Fictional history

 Novels

-Kovacs was human born in the city of Newpest, on November 23, 2100 at the planet Harlan's World.
-He is of Japanese and Eastern European (possibly Hungarian or Serbian) descent.
+Kovacs was a human born November 23, 2100, in the city of Newpest on the planet Harlan's World.
+He is of Japanese and Eastern European descent.

 Kovacs is a former Envoy, a member of an elite military force of futuristic soldiers, part intelligence operative and part shock trooper, trained to adapt quickly to new bodies and new environments.
 Envoys are used by the governing Protectorate to infiltrate and crush planetary unrest and maintain political stability.
 Envoy training is actually a form of psychospiritual conditioning that operates at subconscious levels.

 After leaving the Envoys, Kovacs returned to criminal life and became a mercenary.
 He was eventually imprisoned, his cortical "stack" stored without a body (or "sleeve") for decades at a time as punishment, before being paroled or hired out to work high-risk situations.

 Envoys possess total recall and are able to discern subtle patterns within seemingly unrelated events.
 They possess a thorough understanding of body language and vocal tonality, such that they can discern intention and manipulate others with ease.
 They are able to control their physiological and psychological responses, such as fear and anger, at will.

 Another aspect that figures prominently in an Envoy's training is the systematic removal of every violence-limiting instinct a human is born with.
 Due to this training, most worlds prohibit past or present Envoys from holding any political or military office.
 The fear elicited by the mere mention of Envoys is often used by Kovacs to threaten and intimidate.